ember-intl/ember-intl/packages/ember-intl-vite/README.md

 }
 ```

-You can also load translations for all rendering and unit tests.
+You can also make translations available in rendering and unit tests.

 ```diff
 /* tests/helpers/index.ts */